andreas-mausch/haspa-camt052-to-csv/README.md

 # Debugging .ods

+The ods libraries I've tried are flawed.

+- [SODS](https://github.com/miachm/SODS) offers no way to customize date and currency formats.
+- [fastods](https://github.com/jferard/fastods) is a bit buggy:
+  Global float style does not work, and red negative floats are supported (there are methods for it), but the `-neg` style is not used by the cells.
+- [odftoolkit](https://github.com/tdf/odftoolkit) has almost no documentation and some weird inheritance of styles, but seems to be the best bet.

 ```bash
 unzip -p output.ods content.xml | xmllint --format -
 unzip -p output.ods styles.xml | xmllint --format -